abhiverse01/the-coders-handbook/Becoming an Expert Coder/K. Special Topics.md

 **Artificial Intelligence (AI)** and **Machine Learning (ML)** are rapidly transforming the tech landscape, enabling applications to make data-driven decisions, recognize patterns, and even predict future outcomes.
 Integrating AI and ML into your projects can unlock powerful new capabilities, from automating complex tasks to creating intelligent user experiences.

 - **Understanding AI and ML:**
   - **Artificial Intelligence (AI):** AI refers to the broader concept of machines being able to carry out tasks in a way that we would consider “smart.”
-This includes anything from basic rule-based systems to advanced deep learning models.
+This includes anything from basic rule-based systems to advanced deep-learning models.
   - **Machine Learning (ML):** A subset of AI, ML is a method of data analysis that automates analytical model building.
 It enables systems to learn from data, identify patterns, and make decisions with minimal human intervention.
   - **Types of Machine Learning:**
-    - **Supervised Learning:** The model is trained on labeled data, where the correct output is known.
+    - **Supervised Learning:** The model is trained on labelled data, where the correct output is known.
 It’s commonly used for tasks like classification (e.g., spam detection) and regression (e.g., predicting housing prices).
     - **Unsupervised Learning:** The model is trained on unlabeled data and must find patterns and relationships within the data.
 Clustering and association are common tasks in unsupervised learning.
     - **Reinforcement Learning:** The model learns by interacting with an environment and receiving feedback in the form of rewards or penalties.
 It’s used in robotics, gaming, and autonomous vehicles.